Provisional Government (1868–1871)

 The Provisional Government (1868–1871) was a provisional government formed in Spain between the overthrow of Queen Isabella II of Spain on 30 September 1868 after the Glorious Revolution, and the inauguration of the new King Amadeo I of Spain before the Cortes on 2 January 1871.

-It was the first phase of a 6-year period, known as the Sexenio Democrático (1868–1874).
+It was the first phase of a six-year period, known as the Sexenio Democrático (1868–1874).

 The revolutionary spirit that had overthrown the Spanish government in September 1868 lacked direction.
-It was a coalition of 3 parties : the Unión Liberal headed by Francisco Serrano, the Progressive Party headed by Juan Prim and the Democratic Party.
+It was a coalition of three parties: the Unión Liberal headed by Francisco Serrano, the Progressive Party headed by Juan Prim and the Democratic Party.

-The Cortes rejected the notion of a Republic and chose for a Constitutional monarchy.
+The Cortes rejected the notion of a republic and chose a constitutional monarchy.

-This period can be divided in two :
+This period can be divided into two periods: